-7 Characteristics of Revolutionary App Ideas
+7 Characteristics of Revolutionary Mobile App Ideas

 March 17, 2017

 Steven Johnson, author of Where Good Ideas Come From says “Platforms are like springboards for innovations.”
 Take the GPS for example.
-It was originally developed for military use but has now completely revolutionized the way like traffic updates, shipment tracking, and weather reports work.
+It was originally developed for military use but has now completely revolutionized the way things like traffic updates, shipment tracking, and weather reports work.

-Making money should not be that framework, companies focused solely on making money just repeat moves already tried and tested in the market.
-You can’t dominate an industry if you’re just implementing things your industry’s leader is already doing.
-Game changers like Facebook and Uber have become some of the largest and wealthiest companies in the world, but they weren’t built to become such.
+Making money can’t be that framework of reference.
+If it is, you’ll probably end up making less money in the long run.
+Companies focused solely on making money just repeat moves already tried and tested in the market.
+You cannot dominate an industry if you are just doing things other people have already done.
+Game changers like Facebook and Uber have become some of the largest and wealthiest companies in the world, but they were not built to become such.
 They were founded by people focused on a vision of what they can do to make the world a better place.
-People don’t buy what you do, they buy why you do it.
+People do not buy what you do; they buy why you do it.

 The model he uses to illustrate this concept is the Golden Circle.

 As a New York app development agency we hear pitches for new app ideas every day.
 They’ll usually be something along the lines of, “I have an idea for the next big social media app!
 I have told my friends about it, and they love it!”
 This is the wrong approach to starting a real business.

 Mark Zuckerberg did not dream of building a Facebook while he was sitting in his Harvard dorm room.
 He started with his “why”, from there he moved on to the how, and eventually the what.

 Here’s an exact quote from one of his Facebook posts in 2006.